-Here goes nothing: today’s soggy subject is … toilet rolls.
+Here goes nothing: the soggy subject is … toilet rolls.

 We are still in that part of the year when our brains are expected to collapse into a soggy mass like blancmange; when television bosses rustle up repeats of Dad’s Army and Taggart in modern dress, and every James Bond film ever made.
 (But no refund for BBC repeats.)